 If you’ve only ever acted on a stage, know that film sets are very different from the theater, and your first few days on a set may be intimidating.
 Between all the people, equipment, and terminology on a film set, it’s easy to get overwhelmed but if you know a few basics, you’ll already have a leg up.

 Previously, I spoke about different crew positions you should be aware of and today, we’re going to talk phrases and lingo you’re likely to hear during filming.
-Be familiar with them before you step on set when production resumes and you’ll be more confident when you do land that film role.
+Be familiar with them before you step on set and you’ll be more confident when you do land that film role.

 This is the director’s cue for the actors and/or acting to begin.
 As an actor, you must be ready at all times—no checking your phone or goofing around.
 It’s important to be prepared so that when you hear “action,” you’re ready to act.